telerik/kendo-react-layout/docs/panelbar/index.md

 ### Items

-The PanelBar animates the appear and disappear of the PanelBarItems content.
-You can disable the animation by setting the [`animation`]({% slug api_panelbar_kendouiforreact %}#animation-booleandefault-true) option to `false`.
+The PanelBar animates the appearance and disappearance of the PanelBarItems  content.
+To disable the animation, set the [`animation`]({% slug api_panelbar_kendouiforreact %}#animation-booleandefault-true) option to `false`.

 ```html-preview
 <div id="app"></div>